Axiomata

 Harmonia

-Surreal digital art of a classical statue weeping red tears, with glowing constellations on his chest, holding two glowing red shards, symbolizing forgiveness.
+Surreal digital art of a classical statue weeping red tears, with glowing constellations on his chest, holding two glowing red shards.

 FORGIVENESS

-You picked up the shard while it was still dripping.
+You picked up the shard while it was still wet with your blood.
 Proof.
 That was years ago.
-Your fist has not opened since.
-First the fingers curled for protection.
-Then for proof.
-Then the tendons locked, the skin grew over, and one morning you woke with your palm fused to glass, no longer holding it, but held by it.
-Blood on every door handle, every page you've tried to turn.
-You greet the world knuckles–first, certain that opening means losing the only proof you were ever cut.
+The fist has not opened since.
+First, your fingers curled for protection, then for proof, until the tendons locked and the skin grew over.
+One morning you woke with your palm fused to glass: no longer holding it, but held by it.
+You leave a red smear on every door.
+Blood on every page you try to turn.
+You greet the world knuckles-first, terrified that to open your hand is to lose the only evidence you were ever wronged.

-Look at your hand.
-Knuckles white, skin cracked where it fused to glass.
-Your blood – still warm – feeds a memory that went cold years ago.
+You look at the hand.
+Knuckles white, tendons locked.
+Skin split where it closed over the glass.
+Your blood, still warm, feeds a memory that went cold years ago.
 They cut you once.
 You have cut yourself every morning since.
-Unclenching will hurt.
-The skin will tear where it grew over the glass.
-Or you finish their work for them – die with your fist still closed around glass they forgot existed.
+Unclench, and the skin must tear where it healed over glass.
+Refuse, and you finish their work – dying with your fist closed around a shard they forgot existed.
 Your fingers open.
 One by one.
-The shard falls – hardly a sou?
+You flinch as they do, as though opening could still cut.
+The shard falls – you startle at the sound, as if it could still reach you.
+Air touches the wound.
+Cold, then warm.
+Then nothing but the world.
+The pain no longer cuts – it hums, the way a heavy bell trembles long after the strike has passed.
 The palm wears its scar.
-It always will.
 But the hand is open.

 The Shadow